NEWS RELEASE

 Thinking about industry-academia collaboration

-"Architecture Project" *, which was offered for the first time this year, is a PBL (Project Based Learning) exercise course in which students set their own tasks for topics related to practice, investigation, and research, plan and execute the objectives, investigation, design, and experimental methods, and then consider the results.
-In response to the growing need for the preservation and utilization of modern architecture in recent years, the "Yamanaka-Tadokoro Unit" by Professor Shintaro Yamanaka (Regional Design) and Professor Tatsunosuke Tadokoro (Architectural History and Theory) is conducting practical training, research, and presentations under the title "Inheritance and Dialogue," with the aim of examining preservation and inheritance based on the historical evaluation of buildings and exploring renovation design methods to realize this.
+The "Architecture Project" *, which was offered for the first time this year, is a PBL (Project Based Learning) seminar course in which students set their own tasks for topics related to practice, research, and investigation, and then plan and carry out the objectives, investigation, design, and experimental methods, and then consider the results.
+In response to the growing need for the preservation and utilization of modern architecture, the "Yamanaka-Tadokoro Unit," led by Professor Shintaro Yamanaka (Regional Design) and Professor Tatsunosuke Tadokoro (Architectural History and Theory), is conducting practical training, research, and presentations under the title "Inheritance and Dialogue," with the aim of examining preservation and inheritance based on the historical evaluation of buildings and exploring renovation design methods that will put this into practice.

-In order to combine academic analysis with practical design methods, this class brings together designers from multiple departments, including the Inheritance Design Office of Mitsubishi Jisho Design which has been involved in the renovation of many modern buildings, to help develop the curriculum and provide guidance to students.
+In order to combine academic analysis with practical design methods, this class involves designers from multiple departments, including Architectural Heritage Design Office at Mitsubishi Jisho Design, which has renovated numerous modern buildings, and they cooperate in creating the curriculum and guiding students.

 About the theme "Inheritance and Dialogue"

 In recent years, interest in preserving and utilizing modern architecture has been growing, and there are an increasing number of cases where facilities utilizing such architecture are making a significant contribution to improving the attractiveness of towns.
-To achieve this, it is important to 1) determine which parts of the original architecture are valuable and what should be preserved and inherited, and 2) develop a design method to materialize the proposal based on that.
+To achieve this, it is important to (1) determine which parts of the original architecture are valuable and what should be preserved and passed on, and (2) develop a design method to materialize proposals based on this.

-In the first-ever "Architecture Project" class taught by the Yamanaka/Tadokoro unit, "Inheritance and Dialogue," students will be assisted by the two professors and designers from multiple departments, including Mitsubishi Jisho Design 's Inheritance Design Office, to create records and evaluations of existing buildings, develop preservation and utilization plans, and critique renovation designs.
-Through this class, students will discover historical value from the research and analysis of existing buildings and engage in a series of processes to create specific renovation proposals.
+In the inaugural "Architecture Project" class taught by the Yamanaka/Tadokoro unit, "Inheritance and Dialogue," students will be assisted by professors Yamanaka and Tadokoro, along with designers from multiple departments, including Architectural Heritage Design Office at Mitsubishi Jisho Design, in creating record assessment reports for existing buildings, drafting preservation and utilization plans, and critiquing renovation designs.
+Through this class, students will discover historical value through research and analysis of existing buildings and engage in a series of processes that involve creating specific renovation proposals.

-On this occasion, Professors Yamanaka and Tadokoro selected the Palace Side Building (completed in 1966, designed by Nikken Sekkei), located near the campus of the Department of Architecture, College of Science and Technology, Nihon University, as the subject of their research and proposals as a representative building of the period of high economic growth.
+In this regard, Professors Yamanaka and Tadokoro selected the Palace Side Building (completed in 1966, designed by Nikken Sekkei), located near the campus of the Department of Architecture, College of Science and Technology, Nihon University, as the subject of their research and proposals as a representative building from the period of high economic growth.

 Photo: Mitsubishi Jisho Design